 It drives and enhances integrated approaches to address challenges that the health and care system cannot address alone.
 This includes prioritising prevention, reducing health inequalities, and addressing the wider social and economic factors affecting our communities.

 The ICP is also responsible for coordinating the development of an Integrated Care Strategy for Norfolk and Waveney.
-This strategy is an important element in our Integrated Care System and will set out the challenges and opportunities to improving short- and long-term health and care outcomes.
-We’re currently working with partners to develop the Strategy and engage with communities.
+This document is the key strategy for the whole Integrated Care System and its partners.
+It sets out the challenges and opportunities to improving short- and long-term health and care outcomes.
+You can find out more about our Integrated Care Strategy and how this has been developed here.

 To encourage the smooth establishment of our ICP, existing structures for the Norfolk Health and Wellbeing Board have been built on, such as mirroring the membership, with additional representation to incorporate Waveney, and holding meetings in public at the same time.